-A number of factors is required for a viable and resilient agriculture and agri-food system, not least of which is knowledge of local food and agriculture.
+A number of factors are required for a viable and resilient agriculture and agri-food system, not least of which is knowledge of local food and agriculture.

 Significant work on local food literacy is already taking place.
 Public education campaigns at the point of sale, such as work done by Foodland Ontario and Feast ON, have had a significant impact.
 Organizations such as Farmers’ Markets Ontario and the Greenbelt Farmers’ Market Network support farmers’ markets as key places where consumers interact with growers, learn about where food comes from, and can access a range of local food products.
 Information sharing among stakeholders in the agricultural system is supported by, among other organizations, Farm and Food Care.
 Many more organizations are holding awareness and educational events, preparing resource materials, and engaging stakeholders.